mircare/Brewery/README.md

 # Brewery
-### state-of-the-art ab initio prediction of 1D protein structure annotations
+### State-of-the-art ab initio prediction of 1D protein structure annotations

 The web server of Brewery is available at http://distilldeep.ucd.ie/brewery/.
 The train and test sets are available at http://distilldeep.ucd.ie/brewery/data/.